MRo47/MistyGro/README.md

 A portable aeroponics planter/lab to monitor and study crop growth and yeild.

+## API documentation

+C++ API documentation in arduino platform for the ESP32 controller can be found [here](https://mro47.github.io/MistyGro/annotated.html)

 ## Navigating this repository

 **BOM:** Bill of materials